Regina B. Heldrich Science Building Tech Room (205)

 Keep all software media in the cabinet when not in use.

 When you are done installing software for a department's computers, please remember to return the software licenses and media to the department so they can keep track of what software they own.

 Keep the cabinet locked when nobody will be in the office.

 When the last full-time staff member in the tech room leaves for the day, any technicians still around must also leave the suite.
 (This is because part-time employees may not hold office keys).
 You can log out of the Timeclock system from the field.

-When setting up a computer that needs a new IP address, please submit a work order with the following information:
+When setting up a computer that needs a new IP address, please submit a REQUEST with the following information:

 - MAC address